rje/RoomMeshing/README.md

 # How do I use it?
 ## Easy Way
-1. Download the latest unitypackage from the Releases tab
+1. Download the latest unitypackage from the Releases tab: https://github.com/rje/RoomMapper/releases
 2. Open your Magic Leap unity project (You should have already imported the MagicLeap asset package)
 3. Select Assets > Import Package > Custom Package... and select the unitypackage you just downloaded
 4. Add RoomMapperScene to your "Scenes in Build" list